miBadger/miBadger.Router/README.md

 ```

 ## Access Router Example
-The access router behaves very similarly to the normal router, except that it expects an object in the constructor implementing the "PermissionCheckable" interface (that for example represents the logged-in user), or null (in case of an anauthenticated entity).
+The access router behaves very similar to the normal router, except that it expects an object in the constructor implementing the ```PermissionCheckable``` interface (which represents the authenticated user), or null (in case of an anauthenticated entity).
 The ```$router->add``` method now requires an extra parameter that specifies the permission required to access this route.
-The PermissionCheckable interface will then determine whether this conditions is met during the resolving of the route.
+The ```PermissionCheckable``` interface will then determine whether this condition is met during the resolving of the route.

+Example with permissions:
 ```php
 class Permission
 {